Ice graft hair transplant uses the follicular unit extraction (FUE) technique for the excision and implantation of hair grafts.

 What To Think About Before You Have Ice Graft Hair Transplant

-You need to do make the following preparation before undergoing ice FUE:
+You need to make the following preparations before undergoing ice FUE:

 - Refrain from smoking, drinking alcohol, consuming tobacco products, and doing recreational drugs.